ros2/ros2_documentation/source/About-package-documentation.rst

 Package documentation
 =====================

-Sometimes you need to document your package so others can easily understand and use it through a web-browseable format.
+Package documentation is essential for others to understand and use the package you've developed.
-This article summarizes the ROS developer tools and guidance available to help with package documentation.
+This article summarizes the tools and guidance available to help with creating documentation for ROS packages.

 **Area: package documentation, tools | Content-type: about | Experience: beginner, intermediate, expert**